 Enter sweet seasonal apples and plump dried cranberries to offset the bitter taste of the curry and spicy radicchio leaves and you have a match made in heaven.

-I was inspired to serve my Curried Cranberry Apple Pecan Chickpea Salad from a recipe in the book Salad Samurai.
+I was inspired to serve my Curried Cranberry Apple Chickpea Salad in radicchio from a recipe in the book Salad Samurai.